MagnusMouritzen/MagnusMouritzen/README.md

 - Dynamic Particle Simulation on GPU: Bachelor Project using CUDA to implement a PIC MCC simulation.
 - Otter Knight YouTube Channel.
 - Guildmaster Digital Prototype: Prototype for an LLM-powered game of managing an adventurer's guild in a fantasy setting.
+- Zupply API: Python REST-API for the Zupply company.
 - Gorillas: Small school project using JavaFX to make a game inspired by the classic Gorillas game.
 - Hexagoani: Unity game inspired by 2048.
 - TestChamber: 2D Puzzle Platformer made in Unity.
 (TBA)